Dre Campbell Farm

 Types of Animal Manure

-Animal manure is classified as ‘hot’ or ‘cold’, depending on the nutrient content.
+Animal manure is classified as ‘hot’ or ‘cold,’ depending on the nutrient content.
 However, you should not use fresh manure on plants.
 Well-aged manure works best.

 Hot

-Compost them with carbon-rich materials such as straw and leaves before applying them to the soil.
-Below are examples of hot manures.
+Compost with carbon-rich materials, such as straw and leaves.
+After that, add them to the soil.

 Cold